By Nerea Boada, on 17 October 2018

 - In content marketing we have to build our own audience and draw it towards our own channels, which is generally a long and costly process (although the advertising itself is free, it requires a large investment of time and resources).
 On the other hand, with native advertising we pay to access another entity’s audience.
 This allows us to save a large amount of time and resources, and results are more immediate.
 Logically, the ideal if for this entity’s followers to coincide with our target audience.

 Of course, these two tools have much in common and are both extremely useful.
-No matter which of the two you choose for your marketing plan, here are two very important points to keep in mind:
+No matter which of the two you choose for your marketing plan, here are a few very important points to keep in mind:

-- Create content that is not only of high quality, but that means something to your audience.
+- Create content that blends into your users’ lives.
+The goal is that users share your content with their contacts, as part of their day, their jobs, their personal lives.
+Create content that is not only of high quality, but that means something to your audience.
 You can choose to solve a problem or need of theirs, make them laugh like crazy, inspire them or move them, but always remember that, to be remembered amidst the sea of information on social network, you can not leave them indifferent towards you.

 - Blend into the rest of the content being consumed by your target.
 Whether with an article on their favorite media, or an image on their Twitter timeline, your content should not stand out in the “bad sense” – they should not be perceived as “traditional” ads.
 In the age of adblocks, the user holds the power, so use all your creativity to create content they actually want to see.